gammaraylab/autograding-server/README.md

 # Autograding-server

-Auto grding server for DECS project CS744. github repo: https://github.com/gammaraylab/autograding-server gammaraylab/flutter_app
+DECS project CS744: Auto grading server for C/C++ programs

 ## Usage

 There are two versions of this autogader, the usage is as follows: